When you settle your debt, you agree to pay less than what you owe. Depending on your situation, this may be the right form of debt relief for you.

 All debt settlement negotiations start with an offer – either a collector reaches out to you or you reach out to a creditor.

 It’s important when trying to negotiate a settlement that you have realistic goals.
 You’re not going to get out of debt for nothing – you’ll need to pay something to get your balances discharged.
 How much you end up paying depends on what you want to accomplish and who you’re negotiating with.

 Here are some basic facts that can help you set the right expectations for credit card debt settlement:

 In many cases, you can negotiate to minimize the credit damage typically caused by settlement during the settlement negotiation.
 You may need to pay a larger percentage of the original amount owed to get a more favorable outcome for your credit.

-This is where professional help from a debt settlement company can be extremely beneficial.
-They have expert negotiators on staff who can help you get the best settlement agreement for your needs.
+When you start your actual negotiation, start low.
 Even though settlement offers usually end up settling for just under half of what you owe, don’t start your negotiation that high.
 Most experts recommend starting around 15% of the amount owed and work up from there.